SummaryRead the full fact sheet

 Additional limitations are necessary for people who have frequent seizures, or whose epilepsy is accompanied by other disabilities.

-Most sports activities are safe but it is wise to avoid over-exertion, becoming dehydrated and hypoglycaemia (low blood sugar) as these situations can increase the risk of a seizure happening.
+Most sports activities are safe but it’s wise to avoid overexertion, becoming dehydrated and hypoglycaemia (low blood sugar) as these situations can increase the risk of a seizure happening.

 Exercise safety issues and epilepsy